AnchitSingh/Vibe-Code/README.md

 let results = collect(jobs);  // Fast, all at once
 ```

-**Same logic, way faster.
-No complexity.** That's the vibe. 🚀
+**Same logic.
+Way faster.
+Zero complexity.** That’s the vibe. 🚀

 ---

-*Built with the Vibe System - a biological approach to parallel computing.*
+*Inspired by biology: ants and whales use the same circulatory system — just scaled. vibe\_code works the same way.*